All information presented here is based on primary sources, mainly original, unmodified Apple disks and other Apple documentation.

-I have used the original disks and reference materials in constructing this chronology.
-I have been especially careful when reviewing the information presented in Apple Knowledge Base article 15582, Macintosh: System Software Version History.
-This article contains major errors:
+Anyone interested in this history must be especially careful when reviewing the information presented in Apple Knowledge Base article TA31885, Macintosh: System Software Version History, a secondary source that contains major errors:

 In the first table, "System 2.0 Finder 1.1g" is a simple typographical error.
 It should be System 1.1 Finder 1.1g.

 The first numbered "Macintosh System Software" release was version 5.0 in October 1987.
-The article assigns version numbers to earlier releases and presents a timeline.
-But the numbers are ill-conceived and the early timeline is simply not accurate.
+The article assigns ex post facto version numbers to earlier releases and presents a timeline.
+But the numbers are ill-conceived, and the early timeline is simply not accurate.
 These mistakes then carry over to Apple's tech specs and other documentation for early Macintosh hardware online.
 See my discussion of how this mess was made: The develop CD and its spawn.

 * "P" after the model number indicates a 220-240V power supply (Europe, Asia, Australia), as opposed to a 110-120V power supply (North America, Japan).

 ** M5011 was used for Macintosh SE machines configured with internal hard drives.
 This would later include the SE FDHD (SuperDrive), which replaced the SE in August 1989.

 † Apple's recommended System file is version 2.0, with 3.2 as the maximum.